uhaseeb85/NPIScanner/README.md

 ### 3. Sensitive Object Types (`object-types.xml`)

-Defines object types that should never be logged directly:
+Defines object types that should never be logged directly: Behaves same as keywords scanning but separated for better organization

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>